harmehak0173/AI-Powered-Incident-Management-Assistant/README.md

 ## 📝 Notes

-- This is a **demonstration prototype** showcasing AI/ML engineering capabilities
+- This project shows AI/ML engineering capabilities
 - The "AI" currently uses heuristics, not actual LLM calls
 - Sample data is fake but realistic
 - Vector embeddings are simplified for demo purposes